Python Lists: List Methods and Operations

 9 | list.sort([func]) | Sorts objects of the list, use compare func if given |

 Python lists offer tremendous flexibility and make organizing data a breeze.
-With the vast range of methods available for manipulating, adding, and deleting list elements, any coding task can become vastly simplified.
 Now that we have gone through the basics of Python Lists, it should be much easier to build applications or APIs that are powered by lists.
-So don’t hesitate, you’ll be amazed at how much easier your programming tasks become when you master this essential skill in the Python training.
+If you want to become a master in Python and learn every concept from scratch just go with our Data Science with Python Training Course.